-The example given below shows this one last time.
-In the dialogue, the speaker answering the question attempts to refer to the location/saleswoman using wi, while pointing to the relevant referent.
-An anaphoric use is again impossible here.
+The example given below shows that wi cannot be used as a deitic pronoun either.
+In the dialogue, the speaker answering the question attempts to refer to the location/ saleswoman using wi, while pointing to the relevant referent.
+This is impossible.

-(51) Wi cannot be used as an anaphoric pronoun in Patzún Kaqchikel
+(46) Wi cannot be used as a deictic pronoun in Patzún Kaqchikel